Skip to content

 Methods in higher dimensions

-In higher and higher dimensions, it gets annoying to have to say stuff like “permuting the last cell of the last cell of the…” etc. To avoid this, we simply add a hyphen and the rank of the thing you’re solving at the end.
+In higher and higher dimensions, it gets annoying to have to say stuff like “permuting the last cell of the last cell of the…” etc. To avoid the verbosity, we simply add a hyphen and the rank of the thing you’re solving at the end.
 Examples:

 • PLL-4 is the PLL step on a rank-4 object, which permutes a rank-3 object.
-With CFOP on 34, it consists of permuting the 2c’s, then permuting the rest like a 33.
+With CFOP on 34, it consists of permuting the 2c pieces, then permuting the rest like a 33.

 • For F2L, you put the number before the letter at the end e.g. F2L-5a, F2L-6d, etc.